Mars is one of the planets we can sometimes see from Earth with our naked eye.

 Here are the top interesting facts about the planet Mars.

 Mars has seasons like Earth.
-This is caused by the tilt of the planet’s axis, at a similar angle to the tilt of Earth’s axis.
+This is caused by the tilt of the planet’s axis, which is at a similar angle to the tilt of Earth’s axis.

 The tilt of Mars’ axis is 25.19°.

-The Sun appears about half the size on Mars as it does from Earth.
+From Mars, the Sun looks roughly two-thirds the size it does from Earth.

-Rocks from Mars have landed on Earth from meteorite impacts blasting debris through space.
+Rocks from Mars have landed on Earth, carried by meteorites from Martian asteroid impacts.

 The planet Mars was named after the Roman God of War because its color resembles blood.